 IMPORTANT: CCS will have three review cycles in 2019: the first with a submission deadline of February 5, the second with a submission deadline of May 15, and the third with a tentative submission deadline of September 1.
 The third review cycle is only for papers invited for resubmission from the first two cycles; no new submissions will be considered.
 Papers rejected from the first review cycle may not be submitted again (even in revised form) to the second review cycle.

 Paper Submission Information

-All submissions must be received by 11:59 PM AoE (UTC-12) on the day of the corresponding deadline (February 5, May 15, and September 1) through https://ccs19.hotcrp.com.
+All submissions must be received by 11:59 PM AoE (UTC-12) on the day of the corresponding deadline (February 5, May 15, and September 1) through the submission site.
 Submitted papers must not substantially overlap with papers that have been published, accepted for publication, or simultaneously in submission to a journal, conference, or workshop with published proceedings.
 All submissions should be properly anonymized, removing all identifiable information whenever possible including obvious self-references.
 Papers not properly anonymized may be rejected without review.